dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 2. `AzureTable` - membership table is stored in Azure table.

 3. `SqlServer` - membership table is stored in a relational database.

+4. `Zookeper` - membership table is stored in a Zookeeper cluster.

 For all liveness types the common configuration variables are defined in `Globals.Liveness` element: